-Once you have loaded the discs in the magazine, slide open the door of the compact disc (CD) changer (push the door and it will open on front console-mounted (CD) changers).
+Once you have loaded the discs in the magazine, slide the door to the right to open the compact disc changer (for the front console-mounted changer, push the door to the right and it will open automatically).
 Push the magazine into the changer in the direction of the arrow marked on the magazine.

-Close the door by sliding it all the way forward (push the door closed on front console-mounted (CD) changers).
+Close the door by sliding it all the way to the left (for the front console-mounted changer, push the door to the left and it will close automatically).
 When the CD magazine is loaded, the changer will begin checking for discs in the magazine.
 This will continue for up to one and a half minutes, depending on the number of discs loaded.

-To eject the magazine from the player, slide the CD changer door all the way open, then press EJECT.
+To eject the magazine from the player, slide or push the door open, then press EJECT.
 Remember to keep the door closed whenever possible to keep dirt and dust from getting inside the changer.